Egypt national cricket team: Decline

 Although Egypt were playing matches regularly against Martineau's team, the quality of cricket in the country began to decline in the 1930s.
 As cricket was dominated by the military, the players changed often, leading to a lack of consistency.
 Players from the local civilian population were often ignored, and only one native Egyptian ever played for the team.

 Martineau's tours ceased with the outbreak of the Second World War, and whilst cricket was played in the country during the war, the matches were solely recreational activities for troops stationed in the country.
 The national team never played again after the war.

-Attempts were made to restart cricket, with an Egyptian club team touring England in 1951, playing the MCC at Lord's.
-Omar Sharif, the film star and bridge player, was a member of this team.
+Attempts were made to resurrect cricket in the country, with an Egyptian club team touring England in 1951, and playing the MCC at Lord's.
+Omar Sharif, the filmstar and bridge player, was a member of that team.
 The players in these clubs were from the upper classes and supported the Egyptian monarchy, leading to little support for cricket when the monarchy was abolished in 1953.
 The new government took no interest in the game and cricket began a steady decline, with schools stopping their teaching of the game.
-Gezira Sporting Club played a match against Pakistan in 1954, but the match was ended early so that the Pakistan players could visit the pyramids and the Sphinx.
+Gezira Sporting Club played a match against the visiting Pakistan in 1954, but the match was ended early so that the Pakistan players could visit the pyramids and the Sphinx.

-Cricket grounds began to be built over, and it wasn't until the late 1990s that the game saw a resurgence amongst the Indian, Pakistani, Sri Lankan and British expatriate communities.
+Cricket grounds began to be built over, and it was not until the late 1990s that the game saw a resurgence amongst the Indian, Pakistani, Sri Lankan and British expatriate communities.
 As of 2001, attempts were being made to reintroduce cricket into schools.
-A cricket league in Cairo was being played by April 2008 and it is hoped that Egypt will eventually take part in the North West African Championship.
+A cricket league in Cairo was being played by April 2008 and it was hoped that Egypt will eventually take part in the North West African Championship.

+2025–Present

+The Cricket Committee of Egypt, the country's official cricket board was established on 10 July 2025 to oversee and promote the development of cricket within the country.